Stylish productivity planner open on a desk with pen and coffee

 The weekly habit-tracker section is popular with buyers, though its effectiveness depends heavily on what habits you're tracking.
 Habit-tracking works best when it's tied to intrinsic motivation rather than the visual satisfaction of a completed streak — a distinction the planner doesn't address.

-The cover customisation — while genuinely beautiful — adds to the price point without adding to the planning functionality.
+The cover customisation — while genuinely attractive — adds to the price point without adding to the planning functionality.
 You are partly paying for an aesthetic object, which is a legitimate purchase if you value that; it simply isn't the same thing as paying for a cognitive framework.

 The Cognitive Design Question

 This is where the two planners diverge most clearly.
 Papier's structure is conventional: monthly, weekly, daily.
-It maps cleanly onto calendar time, but it doesn't help you triage competing demands, identify the three tasks that will most move things forward, or notice patterns in where your attention gets consumed.
+It maps cleanly onto calendar time, but it doesn't help you triage competing demands, identify the tasks that will most move things forward, or notice patterns in where your attention gets consumed.
 The prompts are supportive without being directive.

 Price, Flexibility, and Practical Considerations